kien-genetica/secure-genom/readme.md

   - Result labeling and scoring
   - Consensus preparation

-### 4. Consensus Module (TEE)
+### 4. Processor Module (TEE)

 - **Definition**:
-  - A consensus module a module in our system that handles the consensus process.
+  - A processor module is a module in our system that handles the processing of the data.
-- **Purpose**: Secure consensus, reward management for validators submitted results
+- **Purpose**: Secure consensus, reward management for validators submitted results, data processing
 - **Responsibilities**:
   - Validator result aggregation
   - Data validation / Risk score calculation #TODO: can define another module for this